linux-system-roles/ha_cluster/README.md

 #### `ha_cluster_regenerate_keys`

-boolean, default: `no`
+boolean, default: `false`

-If this is set to `yes`, pre-shared keys and TLS certificates will be regenerated.
+If this is set to `true`, pre-shared keys and TLS certificates will be regenerated.
 See also:
 [`ha_cluster_corosync_key_src`](#ha_cluster_corosync_key_src),